MishaelRatemo/mismora_Pizza_Inn/ReadMe.md

 ## Project Description
 The project is about a web Application offer and sells pizza of different types. and can make an order.

+## User Story
+As a customer can;

+1. Choose the size of pizza I want e.g Small, Medium, Large
+2. Choose what kind of crust I would like the pizza to have e.g Crispy, Stuffed, Gluten-free
+3. Choose the topping(s) I want on my pizza.
+4. Place an order for my Pizza and see the total charge for it.
+5. Have an option to order as many pizzas as I want.
+6. Have an option to have the pizza delivered or not.
+If delivered I want to be alerted how much the delivery charge will be.
+7. If I want my pizza to be delivered, I want to be prompted to enter where the delivery should be made and an alert saying '' your order will be delivered to your location"
+8. See a checkout button that when clicked shows the total amount charged for the orders.
  ## Live Demo page
  click [here]()